PoisotLab/ms_metaweb_transfer/manuscript.md

 never be a true negative.
 Cannot use a empirical subset of a bigger (predicated) network for validation -> because e.g. dietary shifts across range.

+@Cirtwill2019QuaFra -- we need an informative interaction-level prior on
+probability: this method might be it